Camp Friedenswald provides people of all ages the opportunity to grow in relationship with God, self, others and nature.

 The Camp Friedenswald board of directors is appointed by Central District Conference [link to website] of Mennonite Church USA.
 The board is tasked with setting the vision for Camp Friedenswald, fiduciary responsibility, and appointing the executive director.
 Each director serves a term of three years, with a maximum of two consecutive terms.

-First Mennonite Church, Bluffton, OH
+First Mennonite Church, Bluffton, Ohio

-Mary Habegger Fox, Vice Chair
+Mary Habegger Fox, Chair

 Emmaus Road Mennonite Fellowship, Berne, IN